inBeat/inbeat-website/content/_index.md

       logo: /img/vision-mg-square.png
 section9:
   title: Ready to get started?
-  description: Request your beta access
+  description: Secure 50% OFF on your plan for life during our beta launch
 ---